-The most commonly used input devices on a computer are the keyboard and mouse.
+The most commonly used or primary input devices on a computer are the keyboard and mouse.
 However, there are dozens of other devices that can also be used to input data into the computer.
 Below is a list of computer input devices that can be utilized with a computer or a computing device.

 Types of input devices

 - Biometrics (e.g. fingerprint scanner)

 - Electroencephalography (EEG)

 - Finger (with touchscreen or Windows Touch)